Building & Connecting IoT to Azure Event Hubs with HTTP

 This IoT device is fairly straightforward to build.
 Connect the temperature sensor to the NodeMCU…. done..

-Here is a picture of the NodeMCU connected to the sensor on a breadboard.
+Here is a picture showing the NodeMCU connected to the sensor on a breadboard.

 nodemcu_breadboard